nusco/narjillos/backlog.md

 ## Project Issues
 > goal: make Narjillos easy to run on modern platforms

-* Run on Java 17
+* Update to Java 17-style code
-I came back to the project after a few years, and found that the code has many issues (mostly system-related more than strictly code-related) compiling and running on recent versions of the Java stack.
+Fix all warnings, and also switch to modern Java constructs where appropriate.

 * Update Gradle build
 The Gradle build has plenty of issues.
 Either find a way to fix them, or just do away with Gradle for good.
 It's been a terrible experience since the start.
 Right now, I'm running on IntelliJ just to avoid the myriad of problems that Gradle is giving me.

-* Update to Java 17-style code
-Fix all warnings, and also switch to modern Java constructs where appropriate.

 * Make project modular
 Java has a modules system now.
 Use it.